jayjscotto/starwars-rpg/README.md

 ## Star-Wars Game

 ## Description
-This game was made to familiarize myself with the jQuery API and to strengthen my algorithmic knowledge.
+This game was based on Star Wars and made to familiarize myself with the jQuery API and to strengthen my algorithmic knowledge.
-I based it on Star Wars to make it a bit more fun.

 ## Technologies Used
 - Javascript